YOURLS/.github/AI_POLICY.md

   the preceding points: AI models are verbose and unfocused.
 Don't have your AI tool describe to us what you've found or changed; say it in your own words.

-- **Pull Requests must be focused.** If you want to submit a PR that fixes a problem, enhances or introduce a new feature, make sure your code does just that.
-PRs that change whitespace, reword comments, or contain multiple unrelated sets of changes will be rejected.
+- **Pull Requests must be focused.** If you want to submit a pull request that fixes a problem, enhances or introduce a new feature, make sure your code does just that.
+Pull requests that change whitespace, reword comments, or contain multiple unrelated sets of changes will be rejected.

-- **Pull Requests must originate from a real human need.** A valid PR addresses a bug you actually encountered, or a feature you genuinely need.
-We do not accept PRs where the origin is an AI agent that scanned the codebase and decided something could be "improved" - refactored, renamed, reworded, or otherwise touched.
-If you cannot point to a concrete problem you faced as a user, there is no PR to submit.
+- **Pull Requests must originate from a real human need.** A valid pull request addresses a bug you actually encountered, or a feature you genuinely need.
+We do not accept pull requests where the origin is an AI agent that scanned the codebase and decided something could be "improved" -- refactored, renamed, reworded, or otherwise touched.
+If you cannot point to a concrete problem you faced as a user, there is no pull request to submit.

 ## There are Humans Here